 Early Christians often brought these flowers to adorn statues of the Virgin Mary, which may be the origin of its use in love charms.
 In India, calendula is one of the most sacred of all flowers, symbolizing thankfulness, excellence, and serenity.

-According to the modern language of herbs, calendula means JOY.
-What a lovely thing to say to your beloved!
-Add calendula to your teas of course, but how about a romantic bath by candlelight?
-For your youngest valentines, a sweet calendula soap is a gentle and loving gesture.
+According to the modern language of herbs, calendula means "joy."
+What a lovely thing to say to your beloved.
+You can add calendula to your teas, but even more romantic, add it to your romantic bath by candlelight.
+For young valentines, a sweet calendula-flavored soap is a gentle and loving gesture.

 03 of 08

-According to the modern language of herbs, thyme brings with it the meaning of AFFECTION—perfect for either young love or deep friendship.
-What better way to express your devotion to someone than to include a sprig of thyme in their valentine?
+According to the modern language of herbs, thyme brings with it the meaning of affection, which is perfect for either young love or deep friendship.
+What better way to express your devotion to someone than to include a sprig of thyme in a bouquet.

 Another easy herb to grow, thyme is also an excellent companion herb for tomatoes and is one of the best herbs for shady locations.